-Tag the correct answer for each of the multiple-choice questions.
+Tag one of the four alternatives (a, b, c or d) for each of the multiple-choice questions.
 Only one answer is correct.
 For the open questions , the complete calculations must be attached.

 Questions 1 till 33 are for everybodt.

 Questions 34 till 42 are only for RPO MR.

 Questions 43 till 51are only for RPO VRS-D.

 The examination is based on the syllabus Radiation Protection Officer - MR and VRS-D, written by dr. F. Pleiter and dr. H.F.
 Boersma.
 You will find the correct answers here .